Spartan-71/AutoCommitt/README.md

    > **Pro Tip**: Save time by using the `--push` flag to combine committing and pushing into a single step.

 4. **Stop the Ollama Server**
-   Once you're done, stop the Ollama server to free up resources:
+   To free up resources after you're done, stop the Ollama server:
    ```bash
    autocommitt stop
    ```
+   > **Note**: This command is supported only on Linux.
+On Windows and macOS, the Ollama server runs continuously as long as the machine is active.

->**Note**: You can use the `ac` alias for `autocommitt` throughout, making commands shorter and quicker to type!
+>**Pro Tip**: You can use the `act` alias for `autocommitt` throughout, making commands shorter and quicker to type!

 ## Additional Commands